OmniXP/AnalyticsAssistant.ai/README.md

 # insightsgpt
-Your personal insights analyst providing you with recommendations for your website.
+Your personal ai insights analyst providing you with recommendations for your website.